SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 DELETE ADJACENT DUPLICATES FROM it COMPARING ALL FIELDS.

-"Only lines are delete with matching content in specific fields
+"Only lines are deleted with matching content in specific fields

 DELETE ADJACENT DUPLICATES FROM it COMPARING a c.